IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

 45e82c9cd416  localhost/app:latest  /opt/ibm/wlp/bin/...
 About a minute ago  Up About a minute ago  0.0.0.0:9081->9080/ tcp, 0.0.0.0:9444->9443/tcp  app-instance1
 ```

- - Access the logs to your container: `podman logs --tail=0 -f app-instance`.
-The `--tail=0` option lists all entries in the log.
+ - Access the logs to your container: `podman logs -f app-instance`.
 Use `Ctrl-C` To exit.

 - Remote shell into your running container to poke around: `podman exec -it app-instance /bin/sh`
   - run `whoami` and note you're not running as root.
+  - Note that this is a stripped down environment where many coammnds are not available.
+For example, try `which ps`.
   - cd `/logs` to find the log files
   - cd `/liberty/wlp` to find the location of the liberty install
   - cd `/liberty/wlp/usr/servers/defaultServer` to find the server congiruation.
 Note that the default server just runs without any application.